Arizona county's plan to hand-count ballots blocked by judge

 Attorney General Mark Brnovich, a Republican, issued an informal opinion on Oct.
 28 siding with the board.

 Stevens has never overseen a hand-count; that’s Marra’s role.
-She testified on Friday that she plans to conduct the normal post-election hand-count as usual.
-She also criticized the method Stevens chose to use, saying it was prone to errors.
+She testified on Friday that she plans to conduct the normal post-election hand-count.
+She also criticized the method Stevens chose to use, saying it was error-prone.

+The county and its attorneys relied on a section in the state Election Procedures Manual written by the secretary of state’s office that allows counties to choose a larger number of early ballots for the hand-count audit, saying it gave them authority to do a 100% hand-count.
+McGinley said because that sentence wasn’t in the actual election law it “runs afoul of (the statute) and its requirement that the initial hand-count audit not exceed a review of 5,000 ballots.”

 The two Republican Cochise County supervisors who voted in favor of the 100% hand-count rather than the small sample that is counted in every other election were pushed to do so by people who believe former President Donald Trump’s unfounded claims that fraud or problems with vote-counting machines led to his loss in 2020.
 The lone Democrat on the board opposed the hand-count.